Porchetta from the rotisserie

 1. Prepare the pork belly

-Cut the pork belly flat on the meat side, so that the surface is as even as possible.
+Cut the pork belly open flat on the meat side to create as even a surface as possible.

-Score the rind in a diamond pattern with a sharp knife, being careful not to cut into the meat.
+Score the rind in a diamond pattern with a sharp knife, without cutting into the meat.

-Place the belly on the work surface with the rind facing down .
+Place the belly on the work surface rind side down.

-Briefly dry-roast fennel seeds in a pan until they become fragrant.
+Lightly dry-roast the fennel seeds in a pan until fragrant.

-Then crush together with the coarse sea salt, oregano, rosemary and thyme in a mortar.
+Then crush them in a mortar with the coarse sea salt, oregano, rosemary, and thyme.

 Finely chop the garlic.

-Distribute the spice mixture, garlic, dried tomato pieces and fried onions evenly on the meat side.
+Distribute the spice mix, garlic, dried tomato pieces, and roasted onions evenly over the meat side.

-Tie the roast tightly with kitchen twine at intervals of about 3-4 cm to ensure it retains its shape while grilling.
+Tie it firmly with kitchen twine at intervals of about 3–4 cm, so that the roast keeps its shape during grilling.

-Light a strong fire in the fire bowl and then allow an even bed of embers to develop .
+Light a strong fire in the fire bowl and then let a uniform bed of embers form.

-Place the porchetta roast in the center of the rotisserie spit and secure it firmly.
+Place the porchetta roast in the middle of the rotisserie and secure it firmly.

-The roast should not hang directly in the flame, but cook over the embers .
+The roast should not hang directly in the flame, but rather cook over the embers.

-The temperature is ideal if you can hold your hand over the embers for about 3-4 seconds .
+If you can hold your hand over the embers for about 3–4 seconds, the temperature is ideal.

-Grill the porchetta slowly, rotating it for about 5-6 hours , until:
+Now slowly rotate and grill the porchetta for about 5–6 hours, until:

 • the rind is crispy

-After grilling , let the roast rest for 10 minutes so that the meat juices can redistribute.
+After grilling, let the roast rest for 10 minutes so that the meat juices can distribute.

 Then slice and serve.